 Rev. Justin Meyers and family live in Muscat, Oman, where Justin and the staff of the Al Amana Centre promote the concept that a substantial dialogue leads to deeper understanding between Christians and Muslims worldwide.
 The Centre is an ecumenical and interfaith organization built upon the legacy of over 130 years of Christians working with their Muslim hosts and neighbors from different faiths represented in Oman.
 Oman’s predominant religion is Ibadi Muslim.

-The “Sponsor A Student” program through The Senase Project provides the school in Akatim, Ghana, Africa, with needed supplies such as soap and allows the students to learn about God and the world in a safe environment.
-Since 2019 we have sponsored five students.
-The mission of the Senase Project is to eradicate poverty through community development.
+The “Sponsor A Student” program through Aya (formerly The Senase Project) provides the school in Akatim, Ghana, Africa, with needed supplies such as soap and allows the students to learn about God and the world in a safe environment.
+Since 2019 we have sponsored individual students and the general scholarship program.
+The mission of the Aya is to eradicate poverty through community development.
 By providing the necessary supplies, building materials, labor to construct appropriate community sites, and applying sustainable methods.
-The Senase Project strives to give members of the community the ability to succeed in their lives emotionally, physically, and academically.
+Aya strives to give members of the community the ability to succeed in their lives emotionally, physically, and academically.